Books and trains

 Speaking of the library, you can also go there for travel guides as well as novels set in the place of your destination.
 Travel guides are useful for inspiration and handy tips.
 'What are good hotels, where can I eat well'.
 But books can tell you even more about the history of the city.
 The ambience.

-But a novel such as 'Luister', by Sacha Bronwasser can also be an inspiration.
-Set in Paris, the book describes different periods, giving an insight into the history and lives of residents of the city.
-You can get extra excited by reading a novel at home before you go.
-But it is also very nice to read such a book once there.
-On a terrace in the Latin Quarter, enjoying 'une tasse de café' in the morning sun.
-While French is spoken around you, the book will come to life.
+Taking Paris as an example, Sacha Bronwasser's novel “Luister” (Listen) can be an inspiration.
+The book is set in Paris, describes different periods and thus provides an insight into the history and lives of the city's inhabitants.
+Reading a novel can increase the anticipation.
+But it is also very nice to read such a book on the spot.
+On a terrace in the Latin Quarter, enjoying “une tasse de café” in the morning sun.
+While French is spoken around you, the book really comes to life.

 Looking for a book set in the city of your choice?
 Ask your bookseller for advice.
 Or consult the Volkskrant website where Jet Steinz shows locations with their corresponding books.
 The latest books are not on there, but you can find plenty of reading tips.